kerski/blog-template/README.md

 # Pre-requisites

+1. Git For Windows installed: https://gitforwindows.org/
+2. Visual Studio Code installed: https://code.visualstudio.com/download
-1. For Windows please follow the instructions for installing Ruby: https://jekyllrb.com/docs/installation/windows/#installation-via-rubyinstaller
+3. For Windows please follow the instructions for installing Ruby: https://jekyllrb.com/docs/installation/windows/#installation-via-rubyinstaller
 Please make sure to use the default settings when running the installer.

+# Commands

-# Building File
+## Building File

 jekyll build - This will build the blog into the site locally.

-# Serving Blog Locally
+## Serving Blog Locally

-jekyll serve
+jekyll serve - This will serve the blog locally

 # Changing Jekyll Themes